amplitude/amplitude-docs/content/collections/warehouse_native_amplitude/en/warehouse-native-bulk-model-management.md

 We support both creation and update using the config file.
 If the model `name` exists, we update the existing model based on the `name`, if the `name` doesn't exist, we create a new model with that `name`.

-### What happens to the Models not included in the config file
+### What happens to the models that are not included in the config file

 The model doesn't exist in the config file uploaded won't be touched, deleted or changed.